 Whether you are planning to do a hot air balloon ride in Luxor or just watch, they take off from the West Bank at dawn.
 This will give you a completely different view of the Nile and an experience that will be a lifetime memory.

-We did a hot air balloon trip in Cappadocia Turkey right before visiting Egypt, so we were happy to watch the beautiful balloons from the ground.
+We did a hot air balloon trip in Cappadocia Turkey right before visiting Egypt, so we were happy to watch the beautiful balloons from the balcony of our hotel room.

 Related Post: What to Wear in Egypt – 10 Things You Need to Pack